 python -m pip install -I build/python

-Be sure to eliminate all warnings, as warnings.
+Be sure to eliminate all warnings.
 They will be considered as errors in the PR.

-If you encounter problem with your compiler (because it is too old for instance), you can use the ones from ananconda.
+If you encounter problems with your compiler (because it is too old for instance), you can use the ones from ananconda.

 rm -r build/ && cmake -B build/ -D ECOLE_DEVELOPER=ON